 If you are like most digital marketers today, you are doing everything you can to increase conversion rates and maximize the ROI of your website.
-This article explores holiday testing strategies for maximizing conversion drivers and minimizing conversion barriers—the elements that are either helping or hindering the effectiveness of your website.
-Once you thoroughly understand these strategies, and the principles behind them, you can test and optimize the elements associated with them to improve your Web and mobile conversions.
+This article explores holiday A/B testing strategies for maximizing conversion drivers and minimizing conversion barriers—the elements that are either helping or hindering the effectiveness of your website.
+Once you thoroughly understand these strategies, and the principles behind them, you can A/B test and optimize the elements associated with them to improve your Web and mobile conversions.

-1) Test Your Value Proposition
+1) A/B test Your Value Proposition

 Your company, products and website should all have a clear value proposition; your success depends on defining exactly what it is.
 A value proposition is simply a promise of value and a reason for someone to take action.